CGCL-codes/XGCN_library/docs/source/user_guide/usage_examples/example_facebook.rst

 Then you can run your Python code with ``bash run.sh``.

-XGCN's ``BaseEmbeddingModel`` class provides some useful functions for model inference, you can call these functions when the training is done.
+XGCN's ``BaseEmbeddingModel`` class provides some useful functions for model inference, you can call these functions when the training is done, for example:

 .. code:: python